kaaveland/kaaveland.github.io/content/pages/about.md

 - Things I learn.
 In my line of work, I learn something new almost every day and I'd like to get better at writing down some of those things.
 - Debugging and tools for debugging complex systems.
-I love a good debugging story and I actually like the feeling of intense concentration when trying to discover how complex systems work.
+I love a good debugging story and while I try to avoid outages as much as possible, I do enjoy the intense concentration and focus that a production incident requires.
 - Some technology.
 These days, I'm enjoying Rust a lot but I have a lot more experience with languages like Java and Python, and I really like PostgreSQL.
   I've also done some machine learning at work, and I really like wrangling